-Support to navigate child protection and care proceedings.
+Support to understand and navigate child protection and care proceedings.

 What is Parent Advocacy?

 Advocacy is available for parents with learning difficulties, learning disabilities, autism and mental health issues, who are going through a child protection process or and family court proceedings.